 Red Baron Peach Info

 Red Baron peach trees thrive in United States Department of Agriculture zones 6 to 10.
-This peach tree produces huge double petal, deeply red flowers in spring.
+This peach tree produces huge, double petaled, deeply red flowers in spring.
 Red Baron peach trees require 250 chill hours and are self-fruitful.

 Growing Red Baron Peaches

 This is a fast-growing tree that will produce in just a few years.
-Trees come either ball and burlap, container grown or bare root.
-Prepare the area well by incorporating several inches of compost and ensuring good drainage.
+Trees come either ball and burlap, container grown, or bare root.
+Prepare the area well by incorporating several inches (8 cm.) of compost and ensuring good drainage.
 The site should be full sun and out of strong wind.
 Avoid planting in frost pockets.

 Soak bare root trees for several hours prior to planting.
 Build a little pyramid of soil at the bottom of a hole that is twice as wide and deep as the roots.
 Settle the roots on top of this pyramid and back fill, packing the soil around the roots.